 For many people, consuming sweetened food and beverages is an enjoyable part of daily life.
 The potential dangers of eating too much sugar are well known.
 Unfortunately, replacing sugar with artificial sweeteners may not be helpful.
 Recent studies have highlighted some potential health problems caused by sugar and certain artificial sweeteners.
 The studies suggest that many of us need to change the way in which we sweeten our food.

-Researchers in Israel have found a possible explanation for why people who replace the sugar in their diet with certain artificial sweeteners often fail to lose weight and may even gain weight.
-Scientists at the Weizmann Institute of Science have discovered that some artificial sweeteners can change the composition of the bacterial population living in the gut, which may lead to glucose intolerance and high blood sugar.
+Researchers in Israel have found a possible explanation for why people who replace the sugar in their diet with certain artificial sweeteners sometimes fail to lose weight and may even gain weight.
+Scientists at the Weizmann Institute of Science have discovered that some artificial sweeteners can change the composition of the bacterial population living in the gut.

 Another research project by the World Health Organization and some British researchers suggests that the currently recommended limits for daily sugar consumption are far too generous.
 A high level of sugar in the diet increases the risk of many health problems, including tooth decay and obesity.